Shallow breathing

 In upper lobar breathing, clavicular breathing, or clavicle breathing, air is drawn predominantly into the chest by the raising of the shoulders and collarbone (clavicles), and simultaneous contracting of the abdomen during inhalation.
 A maximum amount of air can be drawn this way only for short periods of time, since it requires persistent effort.

 Conditions

 Several conditions are marked by shallow breathing, including: anxiety disorders, asthma, hyperventilation, pneumonia, pulmonary edema, and shock.

 Overly shallow breathing, also known as hypopnea, may result in hypoventilation.
-During sleep, breathing originates from the diaphragm, which is often impaired in people with NMDs.
+During sleep, breathing originates from the diaphragm, which is sometimes impaired in people with neuromuscular disorders or central sleep apnea.